Some of the best dating advice that I ever got from my mom was to never date anyone who I couldn’t fart in front of. As usual, her advice was spot on.

 Damn – there’s a lot going on up in here!
 Good thing I’m not wasting precious time in the bathroom.

-Okay – There’s no easy transition into a recipe after that Fuckery.
-I’m not even going to try.
+Okay – There’s no easy transition to a recipe after this Fuckery, so I’m not even going to try. 😉

 Soba Noodles with Veggies and Easy Avocado Sauce